andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I don't even know what to wear.

-The only guidance from the email was a clean pair of white-soled sneakers.
+The only guidance from the email was a "clean pair of white-soled sneakers".
 It also said there will be no nudity in the audition so I should probably wear some clothes too.
 I opt for a pair of breathable trousers and a plain dark v-neck.
 For the clean white-soled sneakers I choose my white Asics that I wore to officiate my good friends Brady &